-The variable that assumes no particular value but takes a value as passed or assigned by the user based on the context is termed “parameter” in general.
+The variable that assumes no particular value but takes a value as passed or assigned by the user based on the context is termed a “parameter” in general.
 In Tableau, parameters are similar entities that take context-based values and offer dynamism to the user.
 Let us take an example.
-The senior management in an organization likes to see a certain number of top and bottom performing regions in sales at the end of every month.
+The senior management in an organization likes to see a certain number of top and bottom-performing regions in sales at the end of every month.
 Their dashboard has provided to visualize the first top ten performing regions.
-However, the management now feels that it is essential to have dynamic control for deeper analysis using which any number of top performers can be viewed over the dashboard.
+However, the management now feels that it is essential to have dynamic control for deeper analysis using any number of top performers to view over the dashboard.
 In Tableau, this can be achieved using “parameters.”

 How to Create and Use Parameters in Tableau?

-Now, we shall see, step-by-step, how to create and use parameters.
+Now, we shall see how to create and use parameters step-by-step.
 Using parameters, we will display the requisite number of top-performing regions.
 For this example, we will use data with multiple fields.
-Each field has the significance of its own.
+Each field has a significance of its own.
 For our purpose, the fields of interest are Region and Quantity.
 The region is a categorical variable, while quantity is a numerical variable.

 Below are the steps to create and use Parameters.

 Step 1: First, we shall have the requisite data loaded in Tableau, as shown below:

 Step 2: In this step, we will understand the initial few aspects of Parameters.

 Click on this button.
 It will pop up various options.

 Clicking on the button will generate a list of menus.
 Click on the “Create Parameter…” option from the list.

 Step 3: Clicking on the “Create Parameter…” option as in the above step will generate a dialogue box, as shown below:

 Step 4: In this step, we shall create the actual parameter.
 We have provided the name for the parameter.